 The first official celebration was at a Methodist church in Grafton, West Virginia in May 1908.
 It was organized by Anna Jarvis and was financially backed by John Wanamaker, a store owner from Philadelphia who held a Mother’s Day event on the very same day.
 Anna Jarvis continued her efforts and wanted Mother's Day to be added to the national calendar by writing letters to newspapers and politicians.
 By 1912 the day would be celebrated annually in many states and towns and in 1914 president Wilson signed a measure that established Mother's Day as an official annual celebration on the second Sunday in May!

 Anna Jarvis was sorry she invented Mother's Day

 The holiday was very popular and would soon be heavily commercialized by card companies and florists.
 Jarvis soured on the commercial interests associated with Mother's Day and around 1920 she urged people to stop buying gifts and flowers for their mothers.
-She was sorry she invented Mother's Day and said it had to be a day of sentiment, not profit.
-She would even lobby to see Mother's Day removed from the calendar again.
+She was sorry she invented the day and said it had to be a day of sentiment, not profit.
+She would even lobby to see it removed from the calendar again.
 Until her death in 1948 Jarvis fought against charities that used Mother’s Day for fundraising and the commercialism of florists, card manufacturers and other companies that were destroying her Mother’s Day.

-Nowadays Mother's Day is heavily commercialized by advertisers and retailers like card manufacturers and florists.
+Nowadays the day is heavily commercialized by advertisers and retailers like card manufacturers and florists.
 Florists even invented the idea of wearing pink/red flowers (to show your mother is still alive) or white flowers (to show your mother died) on the holiday to boost their flower sales.
 Read all about Mother's Day traditions in the United States.